Cambridge Tree Project

 The most distinctive leaf shape of any deciduous tree in our area.
 Ginkgoes also display consistently brilliant yellow fall color locally (pictured above).
 Additionally, in most years nearly all leaves drop within 24 hours, reducing your fall raking hassle considerably.
 Known to be one of the most trouble-free trees available: no insect or disease issues to worry about and trees are extremely durable once established: trees in China are known to be over 1000 years old and the oldest is thought to be 3500.
 After a slow recovery from transplanting, slow growth commences: 65 ginkgoes planted throughout Cambridge average only eight inches of growth annually.
 Growth to 15 inches annually can be achieved with regular watering and a little luck.
 Reaches 50 ft. tall and 30 ft. wide.

-NOTE: 'Autumn Gold' and 'Princeton Sentry' ginkgoes are male cultivars that don't produce fruit.
+NOTE: 'Autumn Gold' ginkgo is a male cultivar that doesn't produce fruit.

 Gift Certificates